RyanBujold/cart_315/Process/README.md

 ### Playtest notes:
 - everyone liked the game and found it very challenging
 - Someone who likes puzzle games specifically really enjoyed it

+## Exploration Prototype 1
+- I forgot to work on this.
+I think that my goals going forward will be to not forget again and mess around to find something interesting to turn the prototype into.